Azzinano, the village where the walls tell…

 Today we visit a small village in the Teramo’s province, part of the municipality of the small town Tossicia, located on a hill about 400 meters above sea level with just over 1400 inhabitants.

 Its name is Azzinano and it is a charming and picturesque village typical of the Abruzzo mountains; with narrow and winding alleys separating the houses thus providing an image of massiveness.

 Usually these small towns offers to visitors a leap into the past, in a time not far away but in which everyone can live in a less stressful way … but Azzinano offers even more, with the event “The walls tell … the games of a time. ”

-In 2015 the fifteenth edition of this unique event happened.
+This unique event is held every year in Azzinano.
 Great and beautiful murals show the games with attractive colors that invent a magic atmosphere for all the streets of the village.

 Year after year, artists from all over Italy created, creates and will create, works that completely cover the exterior walls of homes, using a variety of colors that brings fun.
 A cheerful attraction for groups of tourists and school trips with children thinking to be in a sort of amusement park.

 These small villages, in our modern times, are often abandoned by the population, for reasons related to work and, unfortunately they become deserted and abandoned to themselves… but Azzinano is fortunate… it has an illustrious inhabitant …

 Annunziata Scipione, one of the most important Italian naive painters, a very special woman, lives here … Annunziata has peasant origins, almost without instruction, but she has a natural and absolutely pure talent because she has no kind of notion and technical education about painting!